ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection: Abstract

 \section{Abstract}

-Ensuring neural networks adhere to domain-specific constraints is crucial for addressing safety and ethical concerns while also enhancing inference accuracy.
-Despite the nonlinear nature of most real-world tasks, existing methods are predominantly limited to affine or convex constraints.
-We introduce ENFORCE, a neural network architecture that uses an adaptive projection module (AdaNP) to enforce nonlinear equality constraints in the predictions.
-We prove that our projection mapping is 1-Lipschitz, making it well-suited for stable training.
-We evaluate ENFORCE on an illustrative regression task and for learning solutions to high-dimensional optimization problems in an unsupervised setting.
-The predictions of our new architecture satisfy $N_C$ equality constraints that are nonlinear in both the inputs and outputs of the neural network, while maintaining scalability with a tractable computational complexity of $\mathcal{O}(N_C^3)$ at training and inference time.
+Ensuring neural networks adhere to domain-specific constraints is crucial for addressing safety and trustworthiness while also enhancing inference accuracy.
+Despite the nonlinear nature of most real-world tasks, the majority of existing methods are limited to affine (equality) or convex (inequality) constraints.
+We introduce ENFORCE, a neural network architecture that uses an adaptive projection module (AdaNP) to enforce nonlinear equality and inequality constraints in the predictions up to a specified tolerance $\varepsilon$, and exactly in the affine-in-$y$ case.
+For affine constraint sets, we prove that the associated projection mapping is non-expansive (1-Lipschitz), ensuring stable gradient propagation.
+For nonlinear constraints, we establish local convergence analysis under standard regularity conditions.
+We evaluate ENFORCE on multiple tasks, including function fitting, real-world engineering case studies, and learning optimization problems.
+For the latter, we introduce a class of scalable optimization problems as a benchmark for nonlinear constrained learning.
+In the benchmarks, the predictions of our architecture satisfy nonlinear equality and inequality constraints up to a prescribed tolerance $\varepsilon$, while maintaining scalability with tractable computational complexity at training and inference time.